charles-turner-1/OrgAlkCalc/README.md

 to perform calculations with no additional input.
 - `OrgAlkTitration` is more granular, allowing the user to specify in detail how they wish the calculation to be performed.

+### OrgAlkTitrationBatch

+`OrgAlkTitrationBatch` allows the user to take a master spreadsheet and automatically perform all organic alkalinity calculations for all titrations contained in the master spreadsheet of interest.
+It is invoked as follows

+`titr = OrgAlkCalc.OrgAlkTitrationBatch("~/Python/OrgAlkCalculations/"
+                                         ,"Master_Titration_file.xlsx"
+                                         ,"~/Python/OrgAlkCalculations/"
+                                         ,"Master_Results_File.xlsx")`

+This initialises the batch calculation object.
+It is then called using `titr.batch_calculate()`
+This will perform all calculations and write results to the master results file, in this case `~/Python/OrgAlkCalculations/Master_ResultsFile.xlsx`.

+Alternatively, you may call `batch_calculate` with plotting enabled:
+`titr.batch_calculate(plot_results=True)`

+### OrgAlkTitration